-Secondary mathematics trainees will receive two additional early-career payments of £5,000 each (£7,500 if teaching in specified areas of England) in their third and fifth year of teaching, if they have taught in a state-funded school in England since completing their teacher training course.
+Secondary mathematics trainees will receive two additional early-career payments of £5,000 each (£7,500 after tax if teaching in local authority areas of greatest need) in their third and fifth year of teaching, if they have taught in a state-funded school in England since completing their teacher training course.
 These amounts are after tax, so teachers will receive the full amount as stated.

 For more information, please read the mathematics early-career payments guidance.

 (for further details please go to https://www.gov.uk/guidance/funding-initial-teacher-training-itt-academic-year-2018-to-19)